 SpiderOak Secure Cloud Storage

-There are many cloud storage vendors to choose from.
-They usually provide several GigaBytes (GB) of free cloud storage, with an option to buy more storage.
+SpiderOak is one of many cloud storage vendors to choose from.
+Vendors usually provide several gigabytes (GB) of free cloud storage, with an option to buy more storage.
 However, users must be careful to read the specifications and terms of service to determine if the stored files are secure and encrypted.

 Encryption versus Plain Text Cloud Storage